RSS Plugin

 A pack of plugins for generating an RSS (or Atom or JSON) feed using the Nunjucks templating syntax.

-Starting with RSS Plugin v2.0 and newer, there are two options to create feeds in your project using this plugin:
+Since RSS Plugin v2.0, this plugin offers two options to create feeds in your project:

 Installation